Adolf Dymsza: Life

 After the German and Soviet invasions of Poland, Dymsza ignored the Polish actors' boycott and worked in the Nazi-administered cabarets of Warsaw.

 "Yet, after 1945 when Second World War was over, his disloyal attitude to the patriotic attitude was quickly forgotten by Polish fans of his talent.
 Perhaps, need to laugh again was strong enough in the society so deeply traumatised by the atrocities of war, and Dymsza's talent in evoking happy-go-lucky air of the past Warsaw street was highly desirable.
 Also, rather proletaryan style of his roles was a helpful circumstance in revival of his career in a postwar communist Poland.
 After few years of being banned from public performing in Warsaw, in 1951 Dymsza was back on stage of the Warsaw comedy theatre "Syrena" and in the movies."

 After the war it was revealed that Dymsza helped to save several Poles from hands of Gestapo, helped Jews in the Warsaw Ghetto and hid a Jewish performance artist in his apartment, Mieczysław L. Kittay, despite the threat of death penalty for harboring a Jew.

-In 1958, he toured United States and Canada with Kabaret Wagabunda.
+In 1958, he toured the United States and Canada with Kabaret Wagabunda.

 Late in his years he retired to a care house in Góra Kalwaria, where he died on 20 August 1975.
 He is buried at Warsaw's Powązki Cemetery.

 In 2013 the Polish Post issued a commemorative stamp of him, with Helena Grossówna and Mieczysława Ćwiklińska.